Monterey, California: Attractions

 Calle Principal in Downtown Monterey.
 Downtown is home to numerous examples of historic Californian architecture.

 Monterey is well known for the abundance and diversity of its marine life, which includes sea lions, sea otters, harbor seals, bat rays, kelp forests, pelicans and dolphins and several species of whales.
 Only a few miles offshore is the Monterey Canyon, the largest and deepest (at 3.2 km) underwater canyon off the Pacific coast of North America, which grants scientists access to the deep sea within hours.
 The cornucopia of marine life makes Monterey a popular destination for scuba divers of all abilities ranging from novice to expert.
 Scuba classes are held at San Carlos State Beach, which has been a favorite with divers since the 1960s.
 The Monterey Bay Aquarium on Cannery Row is one of the largest aquariums in North America, and several marine science laboratories, including Hopkins Marine Station are located in the area.

 Monterey is home to several museums and more than thirty carefully preserved historic buildings.
 Most of these buildings are adobes built in the mid-1800s.
 Some are museums and open to the public, including the Cooper Molera Adobe, Robert Louis Stevenson House, Casa Serrano, The Perry House, The Customs House, Colton Hall, Mayo Hayes O'Donnell Library and The First Brick House.
-Many others are only open during Monterey's annual adobe tour.
+Many others including Casa Amesti are only open during Monterey's annual adobe tour.
 The Monterey Museum of Art specializes in Early California Impressionist painting, photography, and contemporary art.
 Other youth-oriented art attractions include MY Museum, a children's museum, and YAC, an arts organization for teens.

 Monterey Bay Aquarium, one of the most visited aquariums in the country.

 What may be the only whalebone sidewalk still in existence in the United States lies in front of the Old Whaling Station, left by New England whalers while California was still part of New Spain.